Meet the Team

 Advanced Physio's Newcastle clinic has both male and female physiotherapists who undertake regular ongoing education to ensure that they have high levels of theoretical knowledge as well as great clinical skills.
-Each physiotherapist has a variety of specialized skills and interests so be sure to go to our about us page to find the physiotherapist that best suits your individual needs.
+Each physiotherapist has a variety of specialized skills.

 "APA Musculoskeletal Physiotherapists are rightly regarded as experts in their chosen field of physiotherapy.
 They employ advanced clinical assessment and diagnosis methods, and have been trained in a broader range of treatment techniques than many other health professionals.
 As a result, APA Musculoskeletal Physiotherapists are world-leaders in the diagnosis, treatment and prevention of muscle and joint problems, especially low back and neck pain" - from the Australian Physiotherapy Association Website.